glotzerlab/signac-docs/docs/source/hooks.rst

 One of the goals of the :py:class:`~signac` framework is to make it easy to track the provenance of research data and to ensure its reproducibility.
-Hooks make it possible to track these state changes in a project.
+Hooks make it possible to track state changes to each job in a project.
 In general, a hook is a function that is called at a specific point relative to the execution of an operation.

 Hooks execute code adjacent to key steps of an operation,